IOITI/WATA/README.md

    - `watalogs`: View application logs
    - `watastatus`: Check application status
    - `watasaxoauth <CODE>`: Submits the authorization code to the application
+   - `watawebtoken`: View your webhook authentication token
+   - `watawebtoken --new`: Generate a new webhook token

 ### Docker Compose Setup